joshdoman/confidential-script-lib/README.md

 `confidential-script-lib` is a Rust library that **emulates Bitcoin script by converting valid script-path spends to key-path spends**.
 Intended for use within a Trusted Execution Environment (TEE), the library validates unlocking conditions and then authorizes the transaction using a deterministically derived private key.

-This approach allows for confidential execution of complex script, including opcodes not yet supported by the Bitcoin protocol.
+This approach enables confidential execution of complex script, including opcodes not yet supported by the Bitcoin protocol.
 The actual on-chain footprint is a minimal key-path spend, preserving privacy and efficiency.

 ## Overview